Beating Rising Costs: Strategies and Solutions for Financial Stability

 For the licensed insolvency trustee at Raymond Chabot Sophie Desautels, these figures are representative of what she sees every day in her office.

-“We see more and more people who are very anxious about their financial situation. […] We are reaching a point where people have already cut their superfluous expenses.
+“We see more and more people who are very anxious regarding their financial situation. […] We are reaching a point where people have already cut their superfluous expenses.
 They come into our office and they’ve cut entertainment, movies cut restaurant bills, and they’ve started cutting grocery bills by being creative.
 We are starting to cut back on basic needs, ”says Ms. Desautels.

 She gives advice that may seem simple, but very important.

-“If you haven’t revised your budget since 2022, you have to do it again!
+“If you haven’t revised your budget since 2022, you have to do it once more!
 With the increase in the cost of living, we see it in everything, everything we do every day does not cost the same as in 2022.
 If we have big surprises, we ask for help, we consult a trustee and we really shouldn’t wait too long, that’s what we have to do, ”she insists.

 1689086476